loganmarchione/loganmarchione.com/content/posts/2025/03/index.md

 So, with all that said: why am I using pfSense?

 To be honest, I just don't care about any of the drama above because it doesn't affect me.
 I don't pay for pfSense (and wouldn't with the way Netgate acts), so I don't feel like I'm "supporting" their bad behavior.
 I'll continue to use the free version of pfSense until they make it paid, or closed-source, then I'll switch to OPNsense.
 But right now, I don't feel like learning OPNsense and re-building my firewall from scratch (I just want to restore a backup and get on with life).

+Just to note, the DEC740 comes pre-installed with OPNsense and they will email you a key for OPNsense Business Edition, if you ever want to switch.

 # Pre-installation